-Managed by the Heart Foundation, Fuelled4life is a collaborative initiative that involves the education, health and food industry sectors working together to make it easier to have healthier food in schools and early learning services.
+Managed by the Heart Foundation, Fuelled4life is a collaborative initiative involving the education, health and food industry sectors working together to supply healthier food in schools and early learning services.

 Everyday foods and drinks are the healthiest choices for your students.
-They are lower in energy, saturated fat, sugar and salt.
-Encourage and promote these foods and drinks in your menu options.
+They are whole or less processed, provide a rich source of nutrients and are lower in saturated fat, sugar and salt than Sometimes foods.
+Use mostly Everyday foods and drinks on your menu, encourage and promote these options.
+Everyday drinks are plain water and milk only.

 The Food and Beverage Classification System is based on the Ministry of Health’s Food and Nutrition Guidelines for Healthy Children Aged 2–12 Years (1997) and Food and Nutrition Guidelines for Healthy Adolescents (1998) which identify healthy eating for children and young people.